pzz2011/Paddle/README.md

-PaddlePaddle (PArallel Distributed Deep LEarning) is an easy-to-use, efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.
+PaddlePaddle (PArallel Distributed Deep LEarning) is an easy-to-use, efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu....

 Our vision is to enable deep learning for everyone via PaddlePaddle.
 Please refer to our [release log](https://github.com/baidu/Paddle/releases) to track the latest feature of PaddlePaddle.